rsdelaunay/rsdelaunay/README.md

 📫 Let's connect!

     Feel free to explore my repositories, and don’t hesitate to reach out!
-    You can reach me at: rodrigo.delaunay@iscte.pt
+    You can reach me at: rodlxl2011@gmail.com